Lightfork History, Family Crest & Coats of Arms

 Early History of the Lightfork family

 This web page shows only a small excerpt of our Lightfork research.
-Another 163 words (12 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfork History in all our PDF Extended History products and printed products wherever possible.
+Another 102 words (7 lines of text) covering the years 1303, 1301, 1571, 1602, 1675, 1643, 1668, 1730 and 1759 are included under the topic Early Lightfork History in all our PDF Extended History products and printed products wherever possible.

 Lightfork Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Lightfork has undergone many spelling variations, including Lightfoot, Lightford, Lightfoote and others.

 Early Notables of the Lightfork family (pre 1700)

 Another 62 words (4 lines of text) are included under the topic Early Lightfork Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfork family to Ireland

 Some of the Lightfork family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lightfork family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Lightfork were among those contributors: John Lightfoot settled in Virginia in 1610; ten years before the "Mayflower"; another John Lightfoote settled in Virginia in 1623; William Lightfoot settled in Virginia in 1689.